yellowbyte/zero-footprint-opaque-predicates/README.md

 #### To Run (assumed in project root directory)
 * startc (assumed you ran `source helpers`.
 This command will drop you inside the Docker container)
 * python3.10 src/insert\_ops.py [filepath to the folder containing target source code]
+  * We assume your project root directory contains a folder called `dataset` and that folder will be mounted to the `\dataset` folder inside the container.
+    * To change the location of the target source code, you just have to change the `startc` command from the `helpers` file.
-  * make sure the folder containing target source code has the following additional files:
+  * Make sure the folder containing target source code has the following additional files:
     * `Makefile`: standard Makefile.
 The code will call `make` to compile the codebase after obfuscation.
 This is the default behavior but can be changed.
     * `GNUmakefile`: a Makefile with instructions on how to run Frama-C for the specified codebase.
 The number of value sets that can be inferred heavily depend on the settings in this file.

 #### Settings
-The following are settings user can change:
+The followings are settings user can change:
 * `metadata_dir`: path to directory where metadata will be stored.
 Default to /tmp
 * `delete_metadata`: set to either True or False.
 Decides whether to delete the metadata folder.
 Default to True
 * `obfuscation`: what non-executable code to inject as the obfuscation